Wednesday, August 27, 2025

 Initiative

-Turns order is clockwise around the table is a rule that comes from ICRPG.
+Turns order as clockwise around the table is a rule that comes from ICRPG.
 It means no tracking initiative, and no rolling for initiative and recording everyone's rolls.
 I would change the rule about rolling dice to a coin flip to determine which side goes first.
 For example, on a d20; lower numbers (1 to 10) mean the NPCs go first, and higher numbers (11 to 20) mean the PCs go first.
 I would also waive the initiative roll when it makes sense that one side is obviously ready to act before the other.
-You will never lost track of turn order either.
+You will never lose track of turn order either.

 One Action Per Turn